developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-explore-analyze.md

 | routing\_tag | string | When this parameter is set, the specified tag is associated with all queries executed within a session.
 Rules can check for the presence of a tag with the function "tag()".
 For more information, see [Workload Management](/dremio-cloud/admin/engines/workload-management). | N/A |
 | stringColumnLength | string | The maximum length of data in columns of the STRING datatype and of complex datatypes.
 The range is 1 to 2147483647. | 1024. |

-## Parameterized Queries with Prepared Statements[​](#parameterized-queries-with-prepared-statements "Direct link to Parameterized Queries with Prepared Statements")
+## Parameterized Queries with Prepared Statements

 Dremio supports using parameters in prepared statements for SELECT queries.

 The parameter marker is `?` in prepared statements.
-To execute a prepared statement, you must set the parameter marker with one of the [supported data types and set methods](#supported-data-types-and-set-methods).
+To execute a prepared statement, you must set the parameter marker with one of the supported data types and set methods.

 The example below uses the Date type parameter and the `setDate` set method.
 For set methods, the first argument is the index of the parameter marker in the SQL query, starting from 1.
 This example includes only one parameter marker, and the second argument is the value for the parameter marker.
 After you set the parameter, you can execute the prepared statement by calling the `executeQuery()` method on the prepared statement.